 As well as talking about what is going on for you in the present day, we might explore your past and/or what is happening on a subconscious level, in order to enable you to understand yourself and your feelings better.

-I am an Individual Member of BACP which is the British Association for Counselling & Psychotherapy, the professional association for members of the counselling professions in the UK.
+I am a registered member of BACP which is the British Association for Counselling & Psychotherapy, the professional association for members of the counselling professions in the UK.
 This is important as I am bound by both their Ethical Framework and Professional Conduct Procedure which centre on ensuring I work professionally, safely and ethically with my clients.

 I am fully insured and registered with the Information Commissioner's Office (ICO).

-I have experience working with men and women of all ages and backgrounds.
+I have experience working with adult (18+) men and women of all ages and backgrounds.

 I have worked with clients coping with problems related to;